zeusta/Docs/extensions/Guide By Functions/Magento 2/Dropship.md

 Do you know that 45 - 90% of all business expenses are as results of inventory costs? (upstreamcommerce.com).
 Therefore, it is vital to have an effective inventory management strategy in order to save costs and gain profits.

-Dropship for Magento 2 is one module from Order Success solution, which allows your suppliers to ship items to customers directly.
-This plugin is:

-•	Compatible with Magento CE 2.1.x

-•	Open source 100%

-•	License Certificate valid for 1 live Magento installation and unlimited test Magento installations (No license key required)

-•	Easy to install and configure

-•	User-friendly interface
+[Dropship for Magento 2](https://www.magestore.com/dropship) is one module in our [Omnichannel solution](https://www.magestore.com/omnichannel-retail) for Magento retailers.

 ##  How to Prepare and Ship Items for Sales Order